PhysicsCodesLab/TensorLabXD.jl/docs/src/man/tutorial.md

 `CartesianSpace` indices remains the same for tensors with `ComplexSpace` indices.

 ## Symmetries
-So far, the functionality that we have illustrated seems to be just a convenience (or inconvenience?) wrapper around dense multidimensional arrays, e.g. Julia's Base `Array`.
+So far, the functionality that we have illustrated seems to be just a wrapper around dense multidimensional arrays, e.g. Julia's Base `Array`.
 More power becomes visible when involving symmetries.
 With symmetries, we imply that there is some symmetry action defined on every vector space associated with each of the indices of a `TensorMap`, and the `TensorMap` is then required to be equivariant, i.e. it acts as